Staten Island: Golf

 Bill Britton, a tournament winner on the PGA Tour, and Jim Albus, a multiple winner on the PGA Tour Champions, learned the game on Staten Island.
 Both won the prestigious Metropolitan Open.
 Albus was the head professional at La Tourette and a winner of the Senior Players Championship.
 Carolyn Cudone, raised on Staten Island, won a record five straight U.S. Senior Women's Amateur championships between 1968 and 1972, the most wins in a row by an individual in any United States Golf Association (USGA) championship.
 Frank Esposito, who learned the game on Staten Island, won the 2014 PGA Tour Champions National Qualifying Tournament.
 Sean Kelly, a regular golfer at Silver Lake Golf Course, took medalist honors at both the First and Second Stage of the 2018 Web.com Tour Qualifying Tournament.

 Frank Hannigan was the USGA Executive Director and a TV golf analyst for ABC.
 He wrote for the Staten Island Advance as a golf columnist and was influential in bringing the US Open to Shinnecock Hills and Bethpage State Park, and promoted the creation of the New York City Amateur.
 Staten Island native Joe Moresco was President of the Metropolitan section of the PGA in 1969 and 1970, was the Section's Professional of the Year in 1971 and is a member of the PGA Metropolitan Section Hall of Fame, along with Jim Albus.

 Ice hockey

+The New York Slapshots entered the Atlantic Coast Hockey League at the start of the 1985–86 season.
+They were supposed to play in the new 5,000-seat Phil Esposito Sports and Entertainment Center in Travis.
+However, the planned venue was never built, so the team had to play its "home" games elsewhere and relocated to Troy, New York the following season.

 The following National Hockey League (NHL) players were born on Staten Island: Nick Fotiu, Kevin Labanc, Zach Aston-Reese, Joe Gambardella.

 Motor sports

-From 1953 until 1972 stock car races were held weekly from May until October at a 1/5th-mile asphalt racetrack on Staten Island.
+From 1953 until 1972, stock car races were held weekly from May until October at a 1/5th-mile asphalt racetrack on Staten Island.
 The local dairy, owned by the Weissglass family, financed promoter Gabe Rispoli with $700 so he could make improvements to an existing sporting facility that became known as Weissglass Stadium.

 There was a controversial plan by the International Speedway Corporation (ISC) to build an 82,000-seat race track on the island that would host National Association for Stock Car Auto Racing (NASCAR) races by 2010.
-The ISC abandoned the plan in 2006 citing financial concerns, and sold the 676 acre parcel in 2013.
+The ISC abandoned the plan in 2006, citing financial concerns, and sold the 676 acre parcel located in Bloomfield in 2013.